 Insulin delivery should not be started before the aperitif if the drink is alcohol-based.
 Don’t forget that alcohol has a hypoglycemic effect, so you might end up in hypoglycemia and a few hours later you may have a big hyperglycemia because of the mashed potatoes.
 You should start injecting by pen, or do your first bolus for people on pumps, either towards the end of the aperitif or between the aperitif and the starter.
 Of course, this depends on how long the aperitif lasts and what you eat.

 If we call it the holiday season, it’s because there are quite a few celebrations!
-Even if we can’t gather as much this year because of the sanitary situation, it is common to have several Christmas meals to see the whole family before the grand final New Year’s Eve.
+It is common to have several Christmas meals to see the whole family before the grand final New Year’s Eve.

 At each festive meal, the hosts want to delight their guests and sometimes we feel like we have to eat even if we are not hungry.
 This might seem like a simple tip, but don’t force yourself to eat!
 It does not mean that you can’t treat yourself.
 But if your appetite doesn’t match the menu, do not hesitate to eat in small quantities.
 On the one hand, your digestive system will be grateful and on the other hand, your glycemia will be better (when T1D serves as a good excuse!).
 You will please everyone by eating a little bit of everything.